Discover the career path of Mark Kelly, from the first major opportunity to industry-changing achievements.

 On March 28, 2012, SpaceX announced that Mark Kelly would be part of an independent safety advisory panel.

-In 2014, Gabby Giffords and Mark Kelly coauthored "Enough: Our Fight to Keep America Safe from Gun Violence."
+In 2014, Gabby Giffords and Mark Kelly co-authored "Enough: Our Fight to Keep America Safe from Gun Violence".

-On February 12, 2019, Mark Kelly announced his candidacy for Arizona's Class 3 U.S. Senate seat in the 2020 special election.
+On February 12, 2019, Kelly announced his candidacy for Arizona's Class 3 U.S. Senate seat in the 2020 special election.

-On November 4, 2020, the Associated Press called the race for Mark Kelly, marking the first time since 1953 that Arizona had two Democratic senators.
+On November 4, 2020, the Associated Press called the race for Mark Kelly, marking the first time since 1953 that Arizona has had two Democratic senators.

 On December 2, 2020, Mark Kelly cast his first Senate vote, a "no" vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.